 I’ve written about a lot of London hotels in my post about how to choose a London hotel for your style, and my best advice is to book early if you’re coming during the peak summer months.

-You can use my guides to the best quirky hotels in London and the top themed hotels in London if you want to find somewhere unique to stay.
+You can use my guides to the best quirky hotels in London, the top themed hotels in London, and the most atmospheric pubs with rooms in London if you want to find somewhere unique to stay.

 London Travel Guide: Trips from London